duguyixiaono1/bin_self_evolution/README.md

 bin_self_evolution
 ==================

-a program which can self evolve
+A program which can self evolve

+Reproduction is the exchange of bases in DNA, then the self-evolution of programs can be based on the exchange of bits?

+This project aims to design a primitive driving force for the self-evolution  of programs.